 Accessories and Installation Procedure

-- Get the key out of the ignition and disconnect the battery to inhibit short circuit from happening.
+- Get the key out of the ignition and disconnect the battery to inhibit short circuits from happening.

 - For each unit make proper wire connection for input & output